rsksmart/RSKIPs/IPs/RSKIPxxx.md

 # **Abstract**

-This RSKIP proposes eliminating inter-block storage refunds but keep intra-transaction refunds.
+This RSKIP proposes eliminating inter-block gas refunds and replace them with a 100% intra-transaction gas refunds.
 It also proposes to reimburse according to the paid cost, increasing platform fairness.

 # **Motivation**